mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Together, along with the governments of other inhabited worlds in the Sufren solar system, they form the System Congress; a non-governing organization, which oversees the maintenance of peace and diplomatic relations between the three nations, providing a neutral space where the individual governments may meet to discuss and implement measures for planetary and system-wide security.
 While the System Congress is a non-governing body, decisions made by representatives of the Congress hold significant weight throughout the system and the political influence of the organization is not insubstantial.

-Congress meetings are held face-to-face through a glass- sided open water pool known as the Think Tank to allow the representatives of the Orca and Dolphin communities to have a direct presence.
+Congress meetings are held face-to-face through a glass-sided open water pool known as the Think Tank to allow the representatives of the Orca and Dolphin communities to have a direct presence.
 The nature of these discourses is most often confidential but there is no small amount of public speculation that the Orca are keen social and military analysts with a zen-like concept – and approach to – the manipulation of power and politics.

 The System Congress is overseen and chaired by Lady Alinessa Marinida von Zlata, the duchess's eldest daughter.